bstillitano/Scyther/README.md

 ### Why does Scyther exist?

-Working on some of the most-widely used and distributed codebases developed in Australia, I noticed just how powerful some of the tooling, that these teams had developed internally, was.
+Working on some very widely used and distributed codebases, I noticed just how powerful some of the tooling, that the teams developing these apps had developed internally, was.
 This coupled with experience at startups and some time on small projects, I noticed a huge gap when it came to readily-available tools/libraries for small teams and junior developers that help answer the constant questions that mobile developers get asked.
 This library is all about enabling testers/users to help themselves before reaching out to developers.

 ## Credits